Calendar Analytics

 There are three options for charting your data.

-1. You can chart the values in any additional field you've added to your calendar.
+1. Field Values: You can chart the values in any additional field you've added to your calendar.

-2. DayBack will also chart the number of items: it will count how many events you have each day, week, etc.
+2. Event Count: DayBack can count the number of events you have each day, week, etc.

-3. Or you can have DayBack add up the duration of your events.
+3. Event Duration: DayBack can add up the total duration of your events.

 Additional Fields

-You're selecting the label of the field that you assigned when you set up the additional field in DayBack: this is the label that shows to the left of the field in DayBack's popover (except for the built-in Title and Description fields, which are just called "Title" and "Description").
-So if you elect to chart on a field labeled "Est Hours," DayBack will include values from any active calendar source where there is an additional field named "Est Hours," even if the actual fields in the different FileMaker tables or Salesforce objects have different column names.
+You are selecting the label of the field as assigned when you set up the additional field in DayBack.
+This label appears to the left of the field in DayBack's popover, except for the built-in Title and Description fields, which are simply labeled "Title" and "Description."
+For example, if you choose to chart a field labeled "Est Hours," DayBack will include values from any active calendar source with an additional field named "Est Hours," regardless of differing actual column names in FileMaker tables or Salesforce objects.

-For multi-day events, DayBack will apportion the field value across each day.
-So if you're charting an additional field named "Est Hours" and have 20 hours estimated for a 4-day event, DayBack will count 5 hours of that estimate against each of those four days.
+For multi-day events, DayBack will distribute the field value across each day.
+So, if you have a 4-day event with an estimated 20 hours in the "Est Hours" field, DayBack will count 5 hours for each of those four days.

 Number of Items

-With this option selected, DayBack will chart the number of events for each day, week, or month.
-It's simply counting all the events you've filtered into view.
-For example, if you have installation teams that can install 5 units per day, you can set the threshold at "5" and easily see which days your installers may be overbooked.
+With this option selected, DayBack charts the number of events for each day, week, or month by counting all the events you've filtered into view.
+For example, if installation teams can install 5 units per day, you can set the threshold at "5" to easily identify which days might be overbooked.

 Duration

-Like the "number of items" option, this setting asks DayBack to count up the events you've filtered into view, but it counts their duration.
-So if you're blocking off time to work on a presentation, you can filter for "Presentation," and DayBack will tell you how much time you've blocked off over the next few weeks.
+Similar to the "number of items" option, this setting counts the duration of the events you've filtered into view.
+For instance, if you're blocking off time to work on a presentation, you can filter for "Presentation," and DayBack will sum up the total time blocked off over the next few weeks.

 Breakout Your Data By Resource or Any Field

-Analytics are available in every calendar view except for month.
-So your data will already be broken out by resource on the "Resource" views.
+Analytics are available in every calendar view except for the "Month" view.
+By default, your data will already be broken out by resource on the "Resource" views.
 These views show a row or column for each resource and let you drag events between resources to balance your schedule.
-You'll see a line and a subtotal for each resource.
+In the Analytics footer, you'll see a line and a subtotal for each resource.

 This blog post offers three short videos showing how analytics can help balance your schedule: Calendar Analytics.

-Horizon view offers some additional options, including the ability to breakout by Status and Calendar.
-Select "More" to breakout your schedule by any field, including custom fields
+"Horizon" view offers some additional options, including the ability to breakout by Status and Calendar.
+Select "More" to breakout your schedule by any field, including your custom fields

 Number Formatting

-Formatting lets you apply a prefix or suffix to your numbers so they can look more accurately like currency.
-You can also control the number of decimal places that show on the chart: leaving decimal places blank will show the numbers at whatever decimal precision they have in your original records.
+Number formatting allows you to add a prefix or suffix to your numbers, making them appear more like currency.
+You can also control the number of decimal places displayed on the chart.
+If you leave the decimal places blank, the numbers will display with the precision they have in your original records.

-DayBack applies some styling to the number labels automatically, such as reducing the size of the "after" label if it's more than a single character.
-You can override some of this in DayBack's CSS.
+DayBack applies some automatic styling to number labels, such as reducing the size of the "after" label if it has more than one character.
+You can override some of this styling using DayBack's CSS.

-Here are the classes you can target to change how the before and after labels appear. "label-short" is used when the value in formatting is a single character; "label-long" is used when it's more than one character.
+Here are the classes you can target to change the appearance of the before and after labels. .label-short is used when the value in formatting is a single character, and .label-long is used when it's more than one character.

 .label-after-value.label-long